alaaNfissi/WPT-Deep-Learning-SER-for-Suicide-Monitoring/README.md

 <!-- ABSTRACT -->
 ## Abstract

-<p align="justify"> In the field of human-computer interaction and psychological assessment, speech emotion recognition (SER) plays an important role in deciphering emotional states from speech signals.
-Despite advancements, challenges persist due to system complexity, feature distinctiveness issues, and noise interference.
-This paper introduces a new end-to-end (E2E) deep learning multi-resolution framework for SER, addressing these limitations by extracting meaningful representations directly from raw waveform speech signals.
-By leveraging the properties of the fast discrete wavelet transform (FDWT), including the cascade algorithm, conjugate quadrature filter, and coefficient denoising, our approach introduces a learnable model for both wavelet bases and denoising through deep learning techniques.
-The framework incorporates an activation function for learnable asymmetric hard thresholding of wavelet coefficients.
-Our approach exploits the capabilities of wavelets for effective localization in both time and frequency domains.
-We then combine one-dimensional dilated convolutional neural networks (1D dilated CNN) with a spatial attention layer and bidirectional gated recurrent units (Bi-GRU) with a temporal attention layer to efficiently capture the nuanced spatial and temporal characteristics of emotional features.
-By handling variable-length speech without segmentation and eliminating the need for pre or post-processing, the proposed model outperformed state-of-the-art methods on IEMOCAP and EMO-DB datasets.</p>
+<p align="justify"> In human-computer interaction and psychological evaluation, speech emotion recognition (SER) is crucial for interpreting emotional states from spoken language.
+Although there have been advancements, challenges such as system complexity, issues with feature distinctiveness, and noise interference continue to persist.
+This paper presents a novel end-to-end (E2E) deep learning multi-resolution framework for SER, which tackles these limitations by deriving significant representations directly from raw speech waveform signals.
+By leveraging the properties of wavelet packet transform (WPT), our approach introduces a learnable model for both wavelet bases and denoising through deep learning techniques.
+Unlike discrete wavelet transform (DWT), WPT offers a more detailed analysis by decomposing both approximation and detail coefficients, providing a finer resolution in the time-frequency domain.
+This capability enhances feature extraction by capturing more nuanced signal characteristics across different frequency bands.
+The framework incorporates a learnable activation function for asymmetric hard thresholding of wavelet packet coefficients.
+Our approach exploits the capabilities of wavelet packets for effective localization in both time and frequency domains.
+We then combine one-dimensional dilated convolutional neural networks (1D dilated CNN) with a spatial attention layer and bidirectional gated recurrent units (Bi-GRU) with a temporal attention layer to efficiently capture emotional features' nuanced spatial and temporal characteristics.
+By handling variable-length speech without segmentation and eliminating the need for pre or post-processing, the proposed model outperformed state-of-the-art methods on our NSPL-CRISE dataset.</p>
 <div align="center">

 ![model-architecture][model-architecture]

-*L-LFDWTB SigWavNet General Architecture*
+*Model's General Architecture*

 </div>